Writing in a time scarce environment

 One solution here is to go back to ideation and ask these four clear questions: What is my question/problem?
 What is my answer?
 What is my contribution?
 To what knowledge base/conversation am I contributing to?
 If you can answer these four things, and the scope and scale fit the publication outlet, you will become unstuck pretty quickly.
 There are lots of techniques for working out these things, but this is a basic starting point when you start to dread or avoid your project, or you turn up and just can’t move forward.

-If you would like to access a free training I did on how to get unstuck, click below.
+If you would like to access a training I did on how to get unstuck, click below.

 Writing a Monograph